nareshsoni02/WeatherApp/README.md

 ![](docs/PriceProcessorEIP.png)

 Price processor is the heart of this application.
-It processes price from vendor, stores it in db and passes it to downstream systems.
-It goes through series of steps - transformation, validation, persistence and distribution.
+It processes the price from the vendor, stores it in db and passes it to downstream systems.
+It goes through a series of steps - transformation, validation, persistence and distribution.
 It performs validation on vendor input and redirects failed messages to dead letter queue for further processing and analysis.
 Dead Letter queue can be further extended to redeliver messages a couple of times before storing it in DB for manual analysis.

 ![](docs/PriceProcessorSeq.png)